Pull subscriptions to Creodias EODATA catalogue

 https://datahub.creodias.eu/odata/v1/Subscriptions

-Upon sending this request, we get status code 201 Created and the following JSON object:
+Upon sending this request, we get response code 201 Created and the following JSON object:

 {